rapidsai/spark-examples/getting-started-guides/csp/aws/emr.md

 ######  Step 4: Security

 Pick your own EC2 key pair for SSH access.
 You can use all the default roles and security groups.
-For security groups, you may need to open SSH access for Master node.
-And click "Create cluster" to complete the whole process.
+For security groups, you may need to open SSH access for the Master node.
+Click "Create cluster" to complete the whole process.

 ![Step 4: Security](pics/emr-step-four-security.png)